utdk/utdk_profile/README.md

 `chmod -R 777 web/sites/simpletest`

 A single test can be run with the following command:
-`lando phpunit -c web/core/phpunit.xml.dist web/core/modules/field/tests/src/FunctionalJavascript/Number/NumberFieldTest.php`
+`lando test web/core/modules/field/tests/src/FunctionalJavascript/Number/NumberFieldTest.php`

-- The `phpunit` command is provided by the "tooling" section in `.lando.yml`
+- The `test` command is provided by the "tooling" section in `.lando.yml`
-- The `-c web/core/phpunit.xml.dist` loads the default configuration from Drupal, while overriding some of its settings via the `overrides` section in `.lando.yml`
 - The final parameter is the path to the file that defines the test.

 You should get this output: